Thinking about teaching English/Language Arts?

 You must demonstrate your subject-matter knowledge in two ways prior to your admission to the M.A.T. program.

-- You must pass the Washington Educator Skills Test—Endorsements (WEST-E) in English.
+- You must pass the National Evaluations System's exam (NES) in English.

 - You must also have taken coursework that prepares you for teaching secondary English.
 This generally means at least 5 Puget Sound units in English.
 These units should include: